Congratulations on making the decision to explore Buckingham Friends School (BFS) for your child's education!

-- Next, please print the teacher recommendation form and provide this to your child’s present teacher with an envelope addressed to BFS, Admissions, P.O.
+- Next, please print the teacher recommendation form and provide this to your child’s present teacher.
+Teachers may either email the form to the Director of Admissions and Financial Aid, Melissa Clayton, at [email protected], or mail the form to Buckingham Friends School, Admissions, P.O.
 Box 159, Lahaska, PA 18931.

 For families with children applying for Grades 2-8, please provide more than one recommendation form if your child has different teachers for math and language arts.

 You will also need to print the Transcript Request Form and provide this to the main office at your child’s present school if your child is applying for Grades 2 and above.
 This form must be returned directly to BFS from the school.

 Upon receipt of your completed application, the director of admissions will reach out to you to schedule an admissions visit.
 The nature of the visit will vary depending on the grade your child is applying for.

 Applicants for Kindergarten and first-grade will participate in a 2 ½ hour visit with other applicants at the Jane Jackson House (where our after school program is housed).
 During the visit, we will be playing games and drawing, doing simple assessments, and enjoying a healthy snack together.
 This visit is designed for us to get to know your children better (and most importantly, to have fun together!).

 Applicants for Grades 2 - 8 will spend the day at BFS with the class they will join should they be accepted and enroll at BFS.
 This gives them the opportunity to experience a real school day at BFS and a chance to meet their potential classmates.
 This visit also gives us an opportunity to get to know your child better.
 They will be asked to participate fully in the school day— which could include working in small reading groups, joining in music class, doing a Science lab or even having a go at a World Language.